$80 CAD

 Task Fulfillment – The response effectively addresses the email’s purpose.

-Section 3: Speaking
+Section 3: Speaking (15 minutes 25 marks)

 This section assesses your speaking skills.
 All tasks are administered via Speakpipe (recorded or written prompts) with no live interaction.